 In each of the three counties, PLF money is divided among the libraries in that county using different criteria.
-In Carroll County there is a long-standing agreement that the PLF money will be divided respectively between Carroll County District Library, Minerva Public Library, and Bowerstown Public Library in a 70-20-10 split.
+In Carroll County there was a long-standing agreement that the PLF money was divided respectively between Carroll County District Library, Minerva Public Library, and Bowerstown Public Library in a 70%-20%-10% split; this formula was unilaterally altered by the Carroll County Budget Commission in August, 2017.
+CCDL now receives 75%, MPL 15%, and BPL 10%.
 For over the past 20 years in Columbiana County, Minerva PL has received a very small fixed percentage of that County’s PLF distribution.

 In Stark County there are seven public libraries, of which the largest by far is Stark County District Library.
 The distribution formula was first agreed to by representatives of the seven libraries in the mid-1980s and was first used to allocate the County’s library money for the 1987 distribution year.
 After much discussion, the formula was revised in the fall of 2012.
 The formula uses six data points reported by each library each year to the County Auditor’s office: total square footage of heated space used by the library; total number of full-time-equivalent staff; total dollar amount spent on library materials and technology; total number of library cardholders plus total population of the library’s legal service area; total annual circulation of library materials; and total annual visits to the library plus total visits from outside the library to the library’s homepage.
 Each data point is rendered for each library as a factor or percentage of the total value of that data point for all seven libraries.
 For example, Minerva’s total circulation in 2016 was 296,475 and the total circulation for libraries in Stark County was 7,391,946; dividing Minerva’s circulation by the total county circulation produces a factor of 4.01078417.
 Each library’s six factors, or percentages, are then averaged to produce each library’s single multiplier for that current data year.
 Each library’s current data year multiplier is then averaged with that library’s three most recent distribution multipliers to produce the distribution multiplier that determines that library’s share of the local PLF money in the coming year.
 The formula is re-calculated each fall to apply to the coming year’s distribution.
-For example, the 2017 distribution factor was calculated in the fall of 2016 using data from the preceding year, 2015, to create the 2017 multiplier, and then averaging that 2017 multiplier with distribution multipliers that had been created in a similar fashion in 2016, 2015, and 2014 for use in 2015, 2014, and 2013.
-In 2017, Minerva Public Library receives 4.02005472% of Stark County's PLF money.
+For example, the 2018 distribution factor was calculated in the fall of 2017 using data from the preceding year, 2016, to create the 2018 multiplier, and then averaging that 2018 multiplier with distribution multipliers that had been created in a similar fashion in 2017, 2016, and 2015 for use in 2016, 2015, and 2014.
+In 2018, Minerva Public Library receives 4.00598546% of Stark County's PLF money.